choudhryfrompak/K8s-HPC-Docs/README.md

 sudo apt-get install -y nvidia-container-toolkit
 ```

-- Repeat it on all workers.
+- Repeat tthis on all workers.
 ## Conclusion

 With the master and worker nodes set up, you have a fully functioning Kubernetes cluster ready to deploy and manage applications.